,

 The Pinyon Mine, also known as the Pinyon Mountain Mine, was discovered by Ed Holland and Alfred Tingman.
 Gold ore was brought down the mountain and crushed at their two-stamp Pinyon Mountain Mill.
 The mine dumps suggest that this was the largest mine in the area, but production is unknown.

-Henson Mine
+Hensen Mine

-Also known as the Hansen Mine, Holland, and Tingman probably owned this gold mine and worked it at the same time as the Pinyon Mine, but little is known about it.
+Also known as the Hansen or Henson Mine, Holland and Tingman probably owned this gold mine and worked it at the same time as the Pinyon Mine, but little is known about it.
 The masonry wall and foundations suggest a mill was here or at least planned for the future.
 Whether a mill was ever built remains a mystery.
 It is more likely Holland and Tingman relocated a mill to Pinyon Well for a better water supply.

-Millsite at the Henson Mine
+Millsite at the Hensen Mine

 By 1960, Bill Keys owned the mine but probably didn’t work it.
 If there was any equipment here, Keys likely relocated it to his Desert Queen Ranch.
 Production from this mine is unknown, but it is not likely to be much.